dxos/dxos/docs/docs/specs/v0/composer.md

 The core assumptions of this model can be that the screen receives elements (views) horizontally in a "stack" from left to right.
 This way, an activity bar stacks before a sidebar, followed by the content area, and possibly other "areas" further to the right if that becomes relevant.
 This might be the way to enable deep drilldown into complex data.

 Views can be informed in general by the state of the views to the left.
-There is almost no statically defined chrome in Composer, except some paradigm for managing the views themselves (possibly through the HALO button).
+There is almost no statically defined chrome in Composer, except some paradigm for managing the views themselves (through the HALO button).

-The HALO button can become "the only piece of chrome the app needs", and encapsulate pop-over shell panels that contain a plugin store, space navigation and access control, profile and presence management, etc. Plugins are discovered, installed, and managed in the shell.
+The HALO button can become "the only piece of chrome the app needs", and encapsulate a pop-over shell with panels that contain a plugin store, space navigation and access control, profile and presence management, etc. Plugins are discovered, installed, and managed entirely in the shell.

+This is not a model we need to develop for now.